xiyuy98/stat-992-project/README.md

 processDataFiles(includeLine, processLine, outputPath)
 ```

-For the second method, we extracted all papers which cited Benjamini and Hochberg's FDR paper.
-If a paper's outCitation contains the id of Benjamini and Hochberg's paper, we would select the paper into our dataset.
+For the second method, we extracted all papers which cite Benjamini and Hochberg's FDR paper.
+If a paper's outCitation contains the ID of Benjamini and Hochberg's paper, we would select the paper into our dataset.
 The code we used are the same as for the first method, except for the includeLine function:

 ```r
 includeLine = function(x) {